Wilmot school board eliminates 22 staff positions, 18 staff receive non-renewal notices

 People are also reading…

-With fewer staff employed at Wilmot, Plourde said the district will be looking at larger class sizes, as well as some deferred maintenance, which he said are not sustainable in the long-term.
+With fewer staff employed at Wilmot, Plourde said the district will be looking at larger class sizes, as well as deferred maintenance projects, which he said are not sustainable in the long-term.

 “We’re hoping to maintain our programming, but we’ve had to make cuts to all of our budget,” Plourde said.
 “It’s unfortunate our revenue is not enough to cover expenses, and we’re not seeing the support from the state we were hoping to get.”